PodTheCoder/edge_staking_gui/README.md

 <img width="597" alt="edge-staking-gui - Copy" src="https://github.com/PodTheCoder/edge_staking_gui/assets/113918164/26217e9c-894d-47dd-8d4d-fcc30fd3d8f4">

 ## Frequently Asked Questions
-Q: Does the GUI have access to my wallet?
+Q: How does the GUI improve security?

-A: No. The GUI is designed to use the *device code* staking method.
+A: The GUI improves security compared to the traditional approach by implementing the *device token* staking method.
+The major benefit of this method is that the GUI has no access to your wallet.
+Furthermore, the official Edge software is used under the hood and the software is open source.

 Q: How can I switch networks?

-A: Click "Network" in the bottom-right of the GUI.
+A: Click "Network" in the bottom-left of the GUI.

 Q: When running the .msi installer I get the error: Microsoft Defender SmartScreen prevented an unrecognised app from starting.